sogeuni/sogeuni.github.io/content/abs/commands/text-processing-commands.md

 Consider this a special-purpose cousin of **paste**.
 This powerful utility allows merging two files in a meaningful fashion, which essentially creates a simple version of a relational database.

-The **join** command operates on exactly two files, but pastes together only those lines with a common tagged [[../basic/special-characters#^FIELDREF|field]] (usually a numerical label), and writes the result to stdout.
+The **join** command operates on exactly two files, but pastes together only those lines with a common tagged [[special-characters#^FIELDREF|field]] (usually a numerical label), and writes the result to stdout.
 The files to be joined should be sorted according to the tagged field for the matchups to work properly.

 ```bash
 File: 1.data